schwings-clemens/CDS_heat_stress_indicators/README.md

 # CDS_heat_stress_indicators
-Equations for calculating heat stress indicators for CMIP6 models published on CDS

-This repository provides the equations that are used to calculate the following heat stress indicators:
+This repository provides the equations that were used to calculate heat stress indicators for CMIP6 models.
+The resulting data is going to be published on the [C3S Climate Data Store](https://cds.climate.copernicus.eu).
+The following heat stress indicators are included:
 <ol>
 <li>Heat Index</li>
 <li>Humidex</li>